mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 For some problems, that challenge is less about scaling in terms of handling more requests, but scaling in terms of **the codebase's size**.

-_Enterprise companies_ have **complex real life problems** to be solved.
+Enterprise companies have **complex real-life problems** to be solved.
 In these companies, the biggest engineering challenges are usually:

-- being able to **logically** separate parts of that monolith into smaller apps (more accurately, microservices and bounded contexts) so that teams can be split up and assigned to maintain them
+- Being able to **logically** (domains) separate parts of that monolith into smaller apps.
+And then, **physically** (microservices for bounded contexts) splitting them up so that teams can be assigned to maintain them
-- handling integration and synchronization between these apps
+- Handling integration and synchronization between these apps
-- modeling the domain concepts and actually solving the problems of the domain
+- Modeling the domain concepts and actually solving the problems of the domain
-- creating a ubiquitous (all encompassing) language to be shared by developers and domain experts
+- Creating a ubiquitous (all encompassing) language to be shared by developers and domain experts
-- not getting lost in the mass amounts of code written and slowing down to the point where it becomes impossible to add new features without breaking existing ones
+- Not getting lost in the mass amounts of code written and slowing down to the point where it becomes impossible to add new features without breaking existing ones

-I've essentially described the types of problems that [Domain Driven Design](/not-sure-yet) solves.
+I've essentially described the types of problems that [Domain Driven Design](/blank?todo=domain-driven-design) solves.
 For these types of projects, you wouldn't even think about not using a strictly-typed language like TypeScript.

 #### Object-oriented JavaScript

-If you don't choose TypeScript and instead, choose JavaScript, it will require some extra effort to be successful.
-You'll have to be **very confident** in your object modeling abilities.
-You'll also have to know how to utilize the 4 principles of object-oriented programming (encapsulation, abstraction, inheritance and polymorhism) with vanilla JavaScript.
+For **Complex Domain** problems, if you don't choose TypeScript and instead, choose JavaScript, it will require some extra effort to be successful.
+Not only will you have to be **extra comfortable** with your object modeling abilities in vanilla JavaScript, but you'll also have to know how to utilize the 4 principles of object-oriented programming (encapsulation, abstraction, inheritance, and polymorphism).

-This can be hard to do.
+> This can be hard to do.
 JavaScript doesn't naturally come with concepts of interfaces and abstract classes.

-> "Interface Segregation" from the SOLID design principles isn't easily achievable with vanilla JavaScript
+"Interface Segregation" from the SOLID design principles isn't easily achievable with vanilla JavaScript

 Using JavaScript alone would also require a certain level of discipline as a developer in order to keep the code clean, and this is vital once the codebase is sufficiently large.
 You're also left to ensure that your team shares the same discipline, experience and knowledge level on how to implement common design patterns in JavaScript.
 If not, you'll need to guide them.

 In Domain-Driven projects like this, the strong benefit from using a strictly typed language is _less_ about expressing what **can be done**, but more about using encapsulation and information hiding to <u>reduce the surface area of bugs</u> by limiting what domain objects are **actually allowed to do**.

-We can live without this on the front-end, but it's a hard language requirement for the **backend** in my books.
+We can live without this on the front-end, but it's a **hard language requirement for the backend** in my books.
 It's also the reason why I moved my Node.js backend services to TypeScript.

-There's a reason why TypeScript is called "JavaScript that scales".
+There's a reason why TypeScript is called "**JavaScript that scales**".

-***

 Out of all three categories of hard software problems, only the Complex Domain Problem is the one where TypeScript is an absolute necessity.

 Besides this, there are other factors that might determine when it's best to use TypeScript for your JavaScript project.

+***

 ## Code size

 Code size _usually_ ties back to the **Complex Domain Problem**, where a large codebase means a complex domain, but that's not always the case.

 When the amount of code a project has gets to a certain size, it becomes **harder** to keep track of everything that exists, and becomes **easier** to end up re-implementing something already coded.

-Duplication is the enemy to well-designed and stable software.
+> Duplication is the enemy to well-designed and stable software.

 This is especially heightened when new developers start coding on an already large codebase.